ekatsaros/survey_project/README.md

 ```

 # Example

 This example describes a survey for users to share the riding experience on a ride-hailing app like Uber.

-The following screeshot depicts survey creation using postman
+The following screenshot depicts survey creation using postman

 ![CreateSurvey](https://user-images.githubusercontent.com/14307335/117658221-298faf00-b1a3-11eb-9061-ba42ba40efd8.JPG)